atrocore/atrocore/docs/08.security/01.microsoft-defender/index.md

 **The document root.** `public/` should contain exactly one PHP file, `index.php`.
 Anything else appearing there warrants blocking, and the subdirectories listed above are excluded individually rather than by excluding `public/` as a whole.

 In a typical deployment the entire tree is owned by `www-data`, because the module manager updates code and rebuilds frontend assets.
-That makes `public/client/` both writable by the web process and excluded from antivirus, which is the one genuine gap in this configuration.
-The gap is narrow, since writes there come through the module manager rather than user input.
-Close it by restricting permissions outside deployment windows, or by the custom detection rule described below.
+That makes `public/client/` both writable by the web process and excluded from real-time protection.
+The exposure is limited: writes there come through the module manager rather than user input, EDR telemetry still covers the directory, and the daily scheduled scan inspects it.
+Restrict permissions outside deployment windows if you want to close it entirely.

 ### Antivirus Exclusions Do Not Blind EDR ###